Life cycle of the project

 - At the beginning of the project life cycle, participants have great potential for making changes and improving methods for achieving goals.

 Over time, it becomes more and more difficult to do.

 Waterfall model of the project life cycle

 Despite the fact that the life cycles for each individual project or organization may differ significantly, there are some generally accepted models that can serve as a basic basis.
-One of the most common of the life cycles is the waterfall.
-It involves the consistent implementation of each planned action and is characterized by the following features: drawing up a clear action plan to achieve the goals; for each action a certain list of tasks is determined, as well as works that are required for execution the introduction of intermediate (control) stages, which will be monitored compliance with the previously developed plan.
+One of the most common life cycles is the waterfall.
+It involves the consistent implementation of each planned action and is characterized by the following features: drawing up a clear action plan to achieve the goals; for each action, a certain list of tasks is determined, as well as works that are required for executing the introduction of intermediate (control) stages, which will be monitored compliance with the previously developed plan.